South Wairarapa District: Demographics

-Of those at least 15 years old, 2,070 (23.9%) people had a bachelor or higher degree, and 1,599 (18.5%) people had no formal qualifications.
-The median income was $32,900, compared with $31,800 nationally.
-1,710 people (19.8%) earned over $70,000 compared to 17.2% nationally.
-The employment status of those at least 15 was that 4,239 (49.0%) people were employed full-time, 1,446 (16.7%) were part-time, and 237 (2.7%) were unemployed.
+Of those at least 15 years old, 2,031 (20.8%) people had a bachelor's or higher degree, 5,013 (51.3%) had a post-high school certificate or diploma, and 2,010 (20.6%) people exclusively held high school qualifications.
+The median income was $42,800, compared with $41,500 nationally.
+1,569 people (16.1%) earned over $100,000 compared to 12.1% nationally.
+The employment status of those at least 15 was that 4,851 (49.6%) people were employed full-time, 1,554 (15.9%) were part-time, and 186 (1.9%) were unemployed.

 Transport

 Because of South Wairarapa's proximity to the capital city of New Zealand, Wellington, there are close links between the two areas.
 For example, some people live in South Wairarapa and commute to Wellington each day to work; others live and work in Wellington while spending weekends in South Wairarapa.
 The Wairarapa Line, part of the Metlink public transport network for the Wellington region, passes through the district (which is served by the two stations of Featherston and Woodside) and provides a faster method of transport into the city than the Remutaka pass road.
 Metlink buses also provide services to Greytown and Martinborough from the railway stations and Masterton.